Kazerun: Seventh to ninth century AD

 During the Arab conquest of Persia in 638 AD, Umar assigned one of his commanders named Mojashe bin Masoud to conquer Shapur-Khwarrah.
 Despite the great resistance of the people of Shapur-Khwarrah, the Arabs conquered Bishapur.

-In the year 639 AD, Uthman bin Abi al-As was commissioned by Mojashe bin Masoud to conquer Kazerun and captured this city.
+In 639 AD, Uthman bin Abi al-As was commissioned by Mojashe bin Masoud to conquer Kazerun and captured the city.
 After that, the people of Kazerun and Bishapur continuously rebelled against the Arabs.
-Among in the year 643 AD and after the caliphate of Uthman, the people of Shapur-Khwarrah, under the command of Shahrag's brother, one of the Sassanid nobles declared independence.
+In 643 AD and after the caliphate of Uthman, the people of Shapur-Khwarrah, under the command of Shahrag's brother, one of the Sassanid nobles, declared independence.

-But in the end, after the Great battle of Bishapur and the siege of this city, Uthman bin Abi al-As finally conquered Bishapur, Now Bandegan and Jereh again with peace and receiving the wealth and tribute.
+After the Great battle of Bishapur, Uthman bin Abi al-As finally conquered Bishapur, now Bandegan and Jereh again with peace and receiving the wealth and tribute.

-The people of Shapur broke their agreement again in 646 AD and Uthman conquered the city again with Abu Musa al-Ash'ari.
+The people of Shapur-Khwarrah broke their agreement again in 646 AD and Uthman conquered the city again with Abu Musa al-Ash'ari.

-The resistance of the people of Shapur-Khwarrah against the Arabs was so great that Abida, the Arab general, was seriously injured and when he was dying, he requested the Arab troops to massacre the people of this region for the sake of killing him, and the same thing happened.
+The resistance of the people of Shapur-Khwarrah against the Arabs was so great that Abida, the Arab general, was seriously injured; when he was dying, he requested the Arab troops to massacre the people of this region for the sake of killing him.

 In 687 AD, the people of Shapur-Khwarrah revolted against the Arabs once again, and this time they were suppressed by Umar bin Ubaidullah bin Muammar.

-In the year 702 AD and during the rule of Al-Hajjaj ibn Yusuf, the displaced people in Shapur-Khwarrah, who were waiting for revenge, rushed with the help of Ibn al-Ash'ath in a rebellion against Hajjaj ibn Yusuf and defeated the Hajjaj army and captured the city of Kufa.
+In 702 AD, during the rule of Al-Hajjaj ibn Yusuf, the displaced people of Shapur-Khwarrah defeated the Hajjaj army with the help of Ibn al-Ash'ath and captured the city of Kufa.
 However, with the arrival of reinforcements, the rebels were defeated and Shapur-Khwarrah was again under the control of the Army Umayyads.

 Bishapur gradually lost its prosperity in the 8th and 9th centuries of AD, and with the migration of its residents to Kazerun and its surroundings, it transferred its prosperity to this city.